datachefs/cdv-notes/pages/how.md

 2. [Simple Coding/Writing over Point-And-Click](/pages/how/coding-writing/coding-writing.html):
 why coding, a.k.a. recipes for computers, is the only sustainable way to go for truly creative dataviz

-3. [Operating at Scale over Elaborate One-Off's](/pages/how/scale/scale.html): to have the impact we want, focus on getting lots of folks to do it over elaborate one-off's
+3. [Scale over Elaborate One-Off's](/pages/how/scale/scale.html): to have the impact we want, focus on getting lots of folks to do it over elaborate one-off's

 4. [Adventurous Beginners over Everyone All at Once](/pages/how/adventurous-beginners/adventurous-beginners.html): eventually we want to get a lot of folks, but at the beginning let's target "adventurous beginners"